 $20,000

-Jason sold 100 shares of XYZ Company the following year for $25,000.
+Jason sold the 100 shares of XYZ Company the following year for $25,000.
 In that year, Jason will report a capital gain on disposition of $5,000.
-Ann’s loss is deemed nil and is effectively’ transferred to Jason – the capital gain that he may have otherwise reported (i.e., proceeds of $25,000 – purchase price of $15,000 = $10,000) is reduced by the amount of Ann’s loss.
+Ann’s loss is deemed nil and is effectively transferred to Jason.
+The capital gain that he may have otherwise reported (i.e., proceeds of $25,000 – purchase price of $15,000 = $10,000) is reduced by the amount of Ann’s loss.

 Although these rules are somewhat punitive and the impact may lead to an unexpected result, some circumstances exist where the rules can be used to benefit a family unit.
 Working with the client and a qualified tax advisor to navigate these complex rules is recommended.

-A few key questions to contemplate when the client has unrealized losses in any of their non-registered investment portfolios:
+A few key questions to think about when the client has unrealized losses in any of their non-registered investment portfolios include:

 • Have capital gains been realized in any of the past three taxation years?
-(Net capital losses can be carried back to any of the three prior taxation years to offset capital gains realized in those years using Form T1A, Request for Loss Carryback.)
+(Net capital losses can be carried back to any of the three prior taxation years to offset capital gains realized in those years.
+To do so, use Form T1A, Request for Loss Carryback.)

 • Is a capital gain anticipated in the future?
 (Net capital losses can be carried forward indefinitely to offset future capital gains realized.)

-• If the client has a spouse or common-law partner, can they answer ‘yes’ to any of the three preceding questions?
-(If so, there may be an opportunity to employ the superficial loss rules t.o their advantage.)
+• If the client has a spouse or CLP, can they answer “yes” to any of the three preceding questions?
+(If so, there may be an opportunity to employ the superficial loss rules to their advantage.)

 • Is consideration being given to invest in the same or identical property within 30 days of a disposition within an affiliated account?
-(If so, can the acquisition be delayed beyond 31 days from disposition or invested using an alternative vehicle, such as a segregated fund contract or corporate class mutual fund, which is invested in the same or similar funds, yet not presently considered the same or an identical property from an income tax perspective?)
+(If so, can the acquisition be delayed beyond 31 days from disposition or invested using an alternative vehicle, yet not presently considered the same or an identical property from an income tax perspective?
+A segregated fund contract or a corporate class mutual fund would be considered as an alternative vehicle.
+They could be invested in the same or similar funds.

 • Have you considered trade settlement and holidays when calculating the 30-day period?